SF.20.22.B10118: Powergrid Synchronization Backbones: Master Stability Functions for Real World Generator Models

 SF.20.14.B1065: Mathematical Theory for Advances in Machine Learning and Pattern Recognition

-To alleviate the effects of the so-called ‘curse of dimensionality’, researchers have developed sparse, hierarchical and distributed computing techniques to allow timely and meaningful extraction of intelligence from large amounts of data.
+To alleviate the effects of the so-called ‘curse of dimensionality’, researchers have developed sparse, hierarchical and distributed computing techniques to allow timely and meaningful decisions based on large amounts of structured or unstructured data.
 As the amount of data available to analysts continues to grow, a strong mathematical foundation for new techniques is required.
-This research topic is focused on the development of theoretical mathematics with applications to machine learning and pattern recognition with a special emphasis techniques that admit sparse, low-rank, overcomplete, or hierarchical methods on multimodal data.
-Research may be performed in, but not limited to: sparse PCA, generalized Fourier series, low-rank approximation, tensor decompositions, and compressed sensing.
+This research topic is focused on the development of theoretical mathematics with applications to machine learning and decision making with a special emphasis on techniques that admit sparse, low-rank, overcomplete, or hierarchical methods on multimodal data.
 Proposals with a strong mathematical foundation will receive special consideration.

 SF.20.14.B1063: Secure Processing Systems

 The objective of the Secure Processing Systems topic is to develop hardware that supports maintaining control of our computing systems.
 Currently most commercial computing systems are built with the requirement to quickly and easily pick up new functionality.
 This also leaves the systems very vulnerable to picking up unwanted functionality.
 By adding specific features to microprocessors and limiting the software initially installed on the system we can obtain the needed functionality yet not be vulnerable to attacks which push new code to our system.
-Many of these techniques are known however there is little commercial demand for products that are difficult and time consuming to reprogram no matter how much security they provided.
-As a result the focus of this topic is selecting techniques and demonstrating them through the fabrication of a secure processor.
+The focus of this topic is selecting techniques and demonstrating them through the fabrication of a secure processor.
 Areas of interest include: 1) design, layout, timing and noise analysis of digital integrated circuits, 2) Implementing a trusted processor design and verifying that design, 3) Selection of security features for a microprocessor design, 4) verifying manufactured parts, and 5) demonstrations of the resulting hardware.

 SF.20.14.B0856: Event Detection and Predictive Assessment in Near-real Time Complex Systems